What We Do

 - Produce quality research to inform government policy

-Campus Alberta Neuroscience welcomes any industry or research collaborations.
+Alberta Neuroscience welcomes requests for industry or research collaborations.

-These groups will consists of individuals from across Alberta who are dedicated to improving pain research and interested in being part of our Working Groups.
-We are interested in pain across one’s lifespan – from birth through to end of life.
+The APRN working groups are made up of individuals from across Alberta who are dedicated to improving pain research.
+We are interested in pain across the lifespan – from birth through to end of life.
 Together, we will prioritize areas to create and improve knowledge and apply any learnings to the front line to improve clinical practice in five areas of research, including:

 - Acute Pain